-Strong C/C++ experience, an understanding of OS internals, and familiarity with assembly and networking protocols is required to join our CNO development team.
+Strong C/C++ experience, an understanding of OS internals, familiarity with at least one assembly language and networking protocols are generally required to join our research team.
 Our projects include developing and enhancing state of the art kernel and user-land security tools related to software protection, host-based personal security tools, and system analysis.

 Candidates must be able to play both sides of the fence, both defeating and developing new and advanced security techniques.
 Projects will be undertaken in small teams with close coordination with customers to quickly enhance capabilities or resolve issues in existing tools.